Cool Summer Reading and Learning for Kids

 Kids and parents will find lots to like in Best Apps Lists, a selection of apps arranged by category from Common Sense Media, the nonprofit which rates “media on both age-appropriateness and learning potential based on developmental criteria.”

-For kids with Google+ pages (their own or their parents’) the 30-day Maker Camp on Google+ is another free option, starting in June.
+Maker Camp from Make.com is another free option, starting in July.
 While many Maker Camp materials and tools will be found around the house, students may need to buy some.
 Parents of younger kids may want to preview projects (soldering iron, anyone?)

-Students who enjoy space and astronomy can browse the NASA page for 5th through 8th grade.
+Students who enjoy space and astronomy can browse the NASA page for 5th through 8th grade (and younger kids here).
 Anne Jolly’s STEM by Design post, Ideas and Activities to STEM the Summer Slide, offers parents suggestions to help their children stay connected to learning along with kid-centered links to National Geographic, Scientific American, and other super sites.
+Find more of Anne’s STEM ideas here.